laanwj/etna_viv/doc/hardware.md

      possibly others.

 - Registers:
-  - N four-component float temporary registers `tX` (actual number depends on the hardware, seems to be at least 64, but like with other GPUs using more registers will likely restrict the available paralellism)
+  - N four-component float temporary registers `tX` (actual number depends on the hardware, maximum seems to be at least 64, but like with other GPUs using more registers will likely restrict the available paralellism)
   - 1 four-component address register `a0`